 How High Should Cabinets Be On The Wall?

-Generally, kitchen wall cabinets are installed in such a way that the bottom edge is 54 inches from the floor.
+Generally, kitchen wall cabinets are installed so that the bottom edge is 54 inches from the floor.
 This height is ergonomically ideal.

-The exact dimensions of double-stacked cabinets will depend on the height of your room.
-For instance, the usual 9-foot tall room will fit 36-inch-tall hanging cabinets and 18-inch-tall cabinets over it.
+The exact dimensions of double-stacked cabinetry will depend on the height of your room.
+For instance, the usual 9-foot tall room will fit 36-inch-tall hanging cupboards and 18-inch-tall units over it.

-You can also try one level of 43-inch-tall cupboards and 12-inch-tall upper cabinets.
+You can also try one level of 43-inch-tall cupboards and 12-inch-tall upper units.
 Read more about kitchen cabinet dimensions and sizing here.

 Can You Add Cabinets Above Existing Cabinets?

-If you’ve decided to remodel your kitchen, you don’t have to replace your cabinetry to have double stacked kitchen cabinets.
+If you’ve decided to remodel your kitchen, you don’t have to replace your cabinetry to have a double stacked design.
 It makes sense to just add a new row with separate doors and dividers.

-You can find a lot of kitchen contractors that can help you add a new layer to the cupboard without damaging your existing ones.
-If you are skilled in carpentry and DIY, you can even do it yourself.
+You can find a lot of remodel contractors that can help you add a new layer to the cupboard without damaging your existing ones.
+You can even do it yourself if you are skilled in carpentry and DIY.

 Adding more custom cabinets above appliances like the fridge, stove, freezer or dishwasher can help maximize storage space.
 Make sure that there is adequate minimum clearance and that the opening of doors will not interfere with the operation of the appliances or cooking food.